eslachance/enmap/docs/api-docs.md

 ***Deprecated***

 Returns whether or not the property exists within an object or array value in enmap.
-DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+DEPRECATION WILL BE REMOVED IN ENMAP 6!
 Use has() instead!

 **Kind**: instance method of [<code>Enmap</code>](#enmap-map)
 **Returns**: <code>boolean</code> - Whether the property exists.